pinga-lab/website/README.md

 and tweaked from the Cosmo [Bootswatch](http://bootswatch.com/) theme.
 Icons are provided by [FontAwesome](http://fontawesome.io/) and [Academicons](http://jpswalsh.github.io/academicons/).
 The Jinja2 templates and CSS are located in the `_layouts` and `css` folders.
-I really should make this theme more generic and provide it to the world.
-But, you know, time and things.
-You can still use it by copying the folders to your own project.
-I can't guarantee that things will work without my specific folder struture.

-## Adding an article/talk/course/software
+## Adding a publication

-The papers, talks, courses and software entries are `.md` files in the corresponding folders.
+The paper entries are `.md` files in the `papers`.
 The site theme takes a lot of extra metadata in the post to make the "Info" section of each entry.

 To add a new entry, create the `.md` file in the corresponding folder.
+Please, follow the naming conventions used for the other files.

 ## Metadata for entries